computerminds/cm_config_tools/README.md

 ### Choosing config to export ###

-It is the developer's responsibility to be aware of what configuration should be exported to a module (or profile), but here is some help!
+It is the developer's responsibility to be aware of what configuration should be exported to a module, but here is some help!
 Start by adding items you know you want, such as `node.type.article`.
-Then run the following drush command, which will list anything that is dependent on the listed config, and all the
+Then run the following drush command, which will list anything that is dependent on the listed config:
-dependencies:

 ```bash
 drush cm-config-tools-suggest MYMODULE